Document Type | Modernised |

 {70}And you are she, must be my wife, else shall I end my days:

-Consent to this and be my Queen, to were the crown with praise.
+Consent to this and be my Queen, to wear the crown with praise.

 Lady.

-If it please your Grace (O mighty king), you shall not this request:
+If it pleases your Grace (O mighty king), you shall not this request:

 It is a thing that nature’s course does utterly detest,